oracle/ojdbc-extensions/ojdbc-provider-pkl/README.md

 ## Installation

 All providers in this module are distributed as single jar on the Maven Central Repository.
-The jar is compiled for JDK 8, and is forward compatible with later JDK versions.
+The jar is compiled for JDK 17 (as required by Pkl), and is forward compatible with later JDK versions.
 The coordinates for the latest release are:

 ```xml